YorgosPs/Yorgos-Psarellis/Research.md

 * How many nonlinear descriptors are important when studying a large number of motility/morphology/biochemical features.
 * Which features describe the **same** underlying processes.
-* Which features have predictive power when it comes to a disease related outcome, such as aging- or pathogen-related
+* Which features have predictive power when it comes to a disease related outcome, such as aging- or pathogen-related.